 I guess I’m spoiled now.
 Having watched anime hardcore for the past few years has shown me what great work can be done when the filmmakers put a little heart in their work.
 Granted not everything is perfect, but I’d wager a guess that there is a much higher percentage of good anime produced than good Hollywood movies.
 And it can stay that way for all I care.

-We have our two auto-plugs: Eric S.
+We have our two auto-plugs: Eric S. and Grut.

 Ah, what the hey, Pankonin makes reading sports fun too, so he gets a nod.